 - Social Media

 I could probably keep going, because Eat the Damn Muffin doesn’t just teach you to love your body.
 It helps you find ways to improve your life and attitude in general.
-It has really been beneficial for me, and everyone who downloaded the mini ebook version, which is no longer available, said they benefited from it as well.
+It has really been beneficial for me.
+Everyone who downloaded the mini ebook version, which is no longer available, said they benefited from it as well.

 Gift and Guide

 It’s a great gift as well, because it’s not just a self-help tool.
-It’s a story about overcoming that inner mean girl in our heads.
+ETDM a story about overcoming that inner mean girl in our heads.
 It’s a story about becoming a self-love warrior, and it shows you how to get there too.
-We all have either struggled with confidence or know someone who has, so this book can help so many people learn to love themselves again.
+We all have either struggled with confidence or know someone who has.
+This book can help so many people learn to love themselves again.